AmigaLabs/clib4/README.md

 Math library has been replaced with openlibm (https://github.com/JuliaMath/openlibm).
 This version is faster and more compatible and contains also fenv support that wasn't implemented in clib2

+### Complex numbers

+Complex numbers has been added to libm and tests has been added to test that everything is working correctly.
+A lot of other functions has been added trying to make OS4 ports easier.

 ### libresolv